-Our attorneys are also known for their experience in handling cases involving car accidents
+Our Worcester personal injury attorneys are also known for their experience in handling cases involving car accidents

 and pedestrian accidents, a growing concern in Worcester.
 In July 2017, the Telegram & Gazette

 reported Worcester was the most dangerous city in Massachusetts for pedestrians.
 The most dangerous spots are along Main Street in downtown and outside UMass Memorial Medical Center.
 Our attorneys have represented clients who have been seriously injured and even killed in pedestrian accidents and pedestrian vs. bus accidents.
+Some pedestrians have been hit while using the crosswalk.
 Read about our results for victims of pedestrian accidents.

 If you have been injured, learn your rights.
-For a free legal consultation with one of our attorneys, contact us now at 800-379-1244 or use our contact form.
+Call our Worcester personal injury lawyers for a free legal consultation at 800-379-1244 or use our contact form.
 About Worcester

 Incorporated as a town in 1722 and as a city in 1848, Worcester has over 180,000 residents.
 It follows a City Council-City Manager form of government.
 For transportation, the city is served by the Worcester Regional Transit Authority and the Worcester Regional Airport.